sivadhanushreddykotturu/TimeTablekl/README.md

 # 📅 KL Timetable PWA
 #vibecoded

 A minimal Progressive Web App (PWA) for KL University B.Tech students to view their personalized timetable with ease.
-It scrapes data from the ERP system (using your credentials + CAPTCHA), stores it locally, and shows:
+It fetches data from the ERP system (using your credentials and CAPTCHA), stores it locally, and displays:

 - ✅ **Weekly timetable** — clean week view of your classes
 - 🕒 **Current & Next class** — what’s happening now and next in your day
-- 📊 **Attendance** — view your attendance summary by course & overall percentage
+- 📊 **Attendance** — view your attendance summary by course and overall percentage
 - 👥 **Friends** — add friends to see their timetable & attendance (opt-in only)
 - 🔁 **Refresh** — manual refresh flow that requires completing the CAPTCHA (to respect ERP limits)
 - 🔐 **Local-first credentials** — credentials are stored locally for offline use; nothing is sent to external servers